 The company sets a goal to produce 1000 caps per month.
 At first, they started calculating customer demand per month.
 They track consistent orders from previous months and calculate the average to determine customer demand.
 Based on this information, they plan to produce 250 caps per week.
 They made the necessary arrangements for the inventory.

 Next month, they will adjust production as needed to match customer demand.
 If demand increases, they increase production.
 If demand decreases, they decrease production.
-This way, they can avoid stock-outs and always have enough hats to meet customer demand.
+This way, they can avoid stock-outs and always have enough caps to meet customer demand.

 Advantages of Chase Production Strategy

-- Helps you avoid stock-outs – By keeping track of customer demand and producing enough products to meet demand, you can avoid running out of products and frustrating your customers.
+By keeping track of customer demand and producing enough products to meet demand, you can avoid running out of products and frustrating your customers.

-- Meets customer demand – The strategy meets customer demand by producing the right amount of products to match demand.
+The strategy meets customer demand by producing the right amount of products to match demand.

-- Flexible – The Chase Production Strategy can be adjusted to meet changing customer demand.
+The Chase Production Strategy can be adjusted to meet changing customer demand.
 This allows businesses to respond quickly to changes in the market and ensure that they are always meeting customer needs.

-- Prevents excess inventory – By producing only what is needed to meet customer demand, businesses can avoid having excess inventory that they cannot sell.
+By producing only what is needed to meet customer demand, businesses can avoid having excess inventory that they cannot sell.
 This helps to keep costs down and prevents waste.

 Disadvantages of Chase Strategy